Getting to School

 When crossing Churchill Ave. at Castilleja Ave., press the button and the lights on the sign will activate, warning cars that a bike or pedestrian is waiting to cross.

 Please avoid driving on Bryant St. and Castilleja Ave. (official bike routes).
 Cars on Churchill Avenue may not drive straight over the train tracks (towards El Camino) during 8:30-9:15am Monday through Friday (left turn only).

-Parking permit must be visible, available for purchase at the ASB Bookkeeper's Office in the Tower Building (for Seniors & Juniors only; limited supply available).
-Visitors to Paly may pick up a 1-day permit, available in the Main Office, Tower Building.
+Parking permits must be visible and are available for purchase at the ASB Bookkeeper's Office in the Peery Center, Room 2108 (for Seniors & Juniors only; limited supply available).
+Visitors to Paly may pick up a 1-day permit, available in the Main Office, Science Building.
 PAPD is responsible for parking enforcement.
 Parking is available on El Camino until 4:00 but caution must be used entering and exiting the car on this busy street.